+Key Criteria for Determining Significance 19

-Valued Component affected Area of federal jurisdiction 18 (V) Project Activity Potential effects Proposed mitigation Residual effect Magnitude Geographical Extent Timing Duration Frequency Reversibility Ecological context Other criteria used to determine significance 19 Significance of residual adverse effect
+Valued Component affected Area of federal jurisdiction 20 (V) Project Activity Potential effects Proposed mitigation Residual effect Magnitude Geographical Extent Timing Duration Frequency Reversibility Significance of residual adverse effect

 Fish and fish habitat

 Migratory birds

 Species at risk

-Current use of land and resource for traditional purpose √ 5(1)(c)(iii)
+Current use of land and resource for traditional purpose v 5(1)(c)(iii)

 Any other VCs identified

+Other key criteria can be used to determine significance, as appropriate.
+The ecological and social context within which potential environmental effects may occur should be taken into account when considering the key criteria in relation to a particular VC, as the context may help better characterize whether adverse effects are significant.
 Indicate by a check mark which valued components can be considered "environmental effects" as defined in section 5 of CEAA 2012, and specify which subsection of section 5 is relevant.
 For example, for the VC "current use of lands and resources for traditional purposes", the appropriate cell would indicate, section 5(1)(c)(iii) of CEAA 2012.
-The ecological and social context within which potential environmental effects may occur should be taken into account when considering the key criteria above in relation to a particular VC, as the context may help better characterize whether adverse effects are significant.